kevinxh/React-taskboard/README.md

 ## Intro

-react-taskboard is a kanban style task board.
-It is a mini project management tool.
-This mini application has a set of reusable React components, and it uses Redux as the data store.
+react-taskboard is a kanban style task board prototype.
+This project has a set of reusable React components, and it uses Redux as the data store.
 This project uses [Storybook](https://github.com/storybooks/storybook), a UI development environment that comes with everything you need (React, ES6, Webpack, hot-reloading, dev server, and more...).

 ## Get started